tanyamaheshwari-05/BL_Frontend_Training/README.md

 CSS / CSS3

+JavaScript (Basic)

 VS Code

 📅 Training Details
 🔹 Day 1 (24/12/25)

-Learned basic concepts of HTML
+Learned the basic concepts of HTML

 Understood how HTML is used to create web page structure

 Learned what CSS is and why it is used

-Learned inline, internal, and external CSS
+Learned different types of CSS: inline, internal, and external

 🔹 Day 2 (25/12/25)